MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/in-doubt-xact-resolution-server-configuration-option.md

 ---
 title: "in-doubt xact resolution Server Configuration Option | Microsoft Docs"
-description: Become familiar with the in-doubt xact resolution option.
-See how it determines the default outcome for in-doubt transactions in SQL Server. ms.custom: "" ms.date: "03/02/2017" ms.prod: sql
+description: 'Become familiar with the "in-doubt xact resolution" option.
+See how it determines the default outcome for in-doubt transactions in SQL Server.' ms.custom: "" ms.date: "03/02/2017" ms.prod: sql